-The image above shows the disaster recovery setup before disaster.
+The image shows the disaster recovery setup before disaster.

-The primary site has NetScaler MAS nodes deployed in the high availability mode.
+The primary site has Citrix ADM nodes deployed in the high availability mode.
 To learn more, see High availability deployment

-The recovery site has a standalone NetScaler MAS disaster recovery node deployed remotely.
+The recovery site has a standalone Citrix ADM disaster recovery node deployed remotely.
 The disaster recovery node is in read-only mode and receives data from the primary node to create data backup.
-NetScaler instances in the recovery site are also discovered but, they do not have any traffic flowing through them.
+Citrix ADC instances in the recovery site are also discovered but, they do not have any traffic flowing through them.
 During the backup process, all data, files, and configurations are replicated on the disaster recovery node from the primary node.

 Before you set up the disaster recovery node, note the following the prerequisites:

-- To enable disaster recovery settings, the primary site must have NetScaler MAS nodes configured in high availability mode.
+To enable disaster recovery settings, the primary site must have Citrix ADM nodes configured in high availability mode.

-- The standalone deployment of NetScaler MAS in the primary site does not support the disaster recovery feature.
+The standalone deployment of Citrix ADM in the primary site does not support the disaster recovery feature.

-Citrix recommends that you set CPU priority (in virtual machine properties) at the highest level to improve scheduling behaviour and network latency.
+Citrix recommends that you set CPU priority (in virtual machine properties) at the highest level to improve scheduling behavior and network latency.

-The following table lists the minimum requirements for the virtual computing resources:
+The following table lists the minimum requirements to configure the Disaster Recovery node: